 “We need to conceive of ourselves as a bold minority so that we don’t expect society to conform to us … it’s going to get more and more uncomfortable being Christian but I think you do have to make your peace with that discomfort.”

-Mr Sheridan said he hopes his book may pique the interest of younger generations who are increasing rejecting religion in the West.
+Mr Sheridan said he hopes his book may pique the interest of younger generations who are increasingly rejecting religion in the West.

 “It’s my tiny contribution to the crisis of knowledge so I hope some young people read it and think, well, Sheridan may be an idiot but that fellow he quotes, Tertullian, sounds really interesting…”